 - The painting of a man with an apple in front of his face is “Son of Man” by René Magritte.

-- Directly from IMDb.com: “The idea of unusual heat in the museum rendering thermal cameras useless came from director John McTiernan‘s earlier movie Predator (1987).
+- Finally and directly from IMDb.com: “The idea of unusual heat in the museum rendering thermal cameras useless came from director John McTiernan‘s earlier movie Predator (1987).
 In that movie, McTiernan’s actual thermal cameras began to fail when the jungle temperature broke 90 degrees Fahrenheit.”

 Unauthorized use and/or duplication of this material without